2. Using mind maps to structure thinking about the past

 Case Study 2 and Activity 2 use mind mapping and a template to help pupils think about the task as they work together in groups to share ideas.

-There are many farmers living in the Birnin Kebbi area and many of the pupils in the school are children of farmers.
-Bilkisu wants to investigate with her class how important cattle were to the lifestyle and culture of the early African farmers who settled in Nigeria.
+There are many farmers living in the Central Region and many of the pupils in the school are children of farmers.
+Joana Atenga wants to investigate with her class how important cattle were to the lifestyle and culture of the early Fulani cattle pastoralists who settled in West Africa.
 She also wants her pupils to think about the extent to which African farming societies have changed.
 She plans to use the local community as a resource of information.

 The pupils had two simple questions to ask local farmers: